Steform/StuProjectManager/README.md

 ![Screenshot](docs/capture.png)

-- Add a new project with a name, link, description, category, display order, and favicon.
+- Add a new project with a name, link (HTTP, HTTPS, or FTP), description, category, display order, and favicon.
 - Filter projects by category using the tabs (ordered by display order).
 - Projects within each category are displayed in the order specified by their display order field.
 - Manage categories (add, edit, delete) via the modal dialog accessible from the main project page.